-We have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Florida High School for Accelerated Learning - Miami Campus, Inc. d/b/a Green Springs High School, a Charter School and Component Unit of the District School Board of Miami-Dade County, Florida, as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of Florida High School for Accelerated Learning - Miami Campus, Inc. d/b/a Green Springs High School, a Charter School and Component Unit of the District School Board of Miami-Dade County, Florida, as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.